-Transart Researchers self-organize themselves around common interests, topics, genres etc. You will hold initial meetings at residencies then continuing offsite in-between (typically monthly or by mutual agreement) via Skype (and in person when possible): to share publications and events of interest; present and critique each other's research; discuss readings, programme matters or plan events.
+Transart researchers self-organize themselves around common interests, topics, genres etc. You will hold initial meetings at residencies then continuing offsite (typically the last Sunday of every month when Transart is in session) via Skype (and in person when possible): to present and critique each other's research; discuss readings; share publications or plan events.
 Given Transart's low-residency global model these groups are extremely useful and many graduates continue meeting to sustain and enrich their praxes, make vital international connections and organise exhibitions and other events in their various localities.

-During your final residency you can choose to design and plan a public dissemination of your practice (exhibition, performance, reading, documentation, screening etc) to present your PhD creative research for evaluation and to the Transart community.
-Detailed information about the process will be available here (mid-2018).
+Detailed information about the process is scheduled to be available early November.
 This should be your first reference point for all you need to know about this process—it explains each step including what to expect, how to proceed and who is responsible for various tasks.
 You will also find advice about a range of specific topics including: choosing your evaluators, conflict of interest guidelines, formatting and presentation of your thesis, submission, results and reports.
 It is also useful to review the advice given to evaluators and what they will expect.
 Note: you are solely responsible for the timing, content, form and presentation of the research that is finally submitted and for certifying its originality.